MIT-SPARK/pose-baselines/README.md

 ## License
-Our C-3PO project is released under MIT license.
+This project is released under MIT license.

 ## Acknowledgement